Skip to main content

 Who Edits This Resource

-This site is independently written and maintained by Steven Keen.
+This site is independently written and maintained by Steven Keen—credentials on ORCID.

-Formally trained as a documentary filmmaker (MA in Film), Steven spent more than a decade working in the places the tourism industry forgets.
-Filming alongside child laborers and communities too often left out of the frame, he produced work that is now held in the archives of the UN’s International Labour Organization.
-That fieldwork instilled the discipline that runs through every page here: a community’s story belongs to the community—and the measure of any system is who it leaves outside.
+Formally trained as a documentary filmmaker (MA in Film, University of South Wales), Steven spent a decade working in the places the tourism industry forgets.
+Filming alongside child laborers and communities too often left out of the frame, his work is now held in the archives of the UN’s International Labour Organization—including the 2013 documentary Fisher of Kids, which he wrote, directed, and produced.
+That fieldwork instilled the uncompromising discipline that runs through every page here: a community’s story belongs to the community.
+The outsider’s job is to amplify it, not extract it.

 Eventually, he stopped filming such places from the outside and went to live in one—a mountain village on the island of Crete.
 He never left.

 The formal study of destination impact came after the fieldwork.
 Steven is currently completing an MSc in Responsible Tourism Management and holds professional certifications from the Global Sustainable Tourism Council (GSTC) and the International Centre for Responsible Tourism (ICRT)—the latter earned studying directly under Professor Harold Goodwin, who pioneered the responsible tourism movement.
-On accessibility specifically, he holds a certificate of attendance from “Crete for All” (“Η Κρήτη για Όλους”)—the certified training program on accessibility and disability in tourism services run by the Region of Crete and the Hellenic Mediterranean University.
-Inclusion sits inside that discipline, not beside it: tourism that excludes 16% of humanity by design has failed the “better places for people” test before any other measure is taken.
+On accessibility, he holds a certificate of attendance from “Crete for All” (“Η Κρήτη για Όλους”), the Region of Crete’s certified training on accessibility in tourism, delivered by the Hellenic Mediterranean University.
+On the physical reality of travel by foot, he holds the UESCA Ultrarunning Coach Certification—translating the rigorous environmental physiology, biomechanics, and injury management of endurance sports into authoritative guidance for hiking and trail safety.

 How This Site Is Tested